 WARNING!
-Make sure that you unplug your power supply when adding or removing an AGP card, an AMR or any other system components.
+Make sure that you unplug your power supply when adding or removing an expansion card or other system components.
 Failure to do so may cause severe damage to both your motherboard and expansion cards (see 3.3 Hardware Setup Procedure for more information).